-There are some foods you should not eat when you're pregnant because they might make you ill or harm your baby.
-Make sure you know the important facts about which foods you should avoid or take extra care with when you're pregnant.
+There are some foods to avoid or take care with when you're pregnant because they might make you ill or harm your baby.
+Make sure you know the important facts about which foods you should avoid or take precautions with when you're pregnant.
 You can read this whole page or click on the links below to go directly to the topic you want to know about.

 Some types of cheese Pâté